ceciordi/experiment/README.md

     - [X] - game-summary-view
     - [X] - game-over-view
     - [X] - game-leader-board-view
-- [ ] - Setup game-view with cards in it.
+- [X] - Setup game-view with cards in it.
 Use flex-box to layout cards.
-- [ ] - Remove undesired/not-cool-looking monsters from game.
 - [X] - ~~Randomize monsters position on animating off the screen status.~~ Added monster scrolling animation instead.
+- [X] - Add card example card.
+- [X] - Add cards styling and card effect.
+- [X] - Add php file for ajax request for monsters card
 - [ ] - Add links from code examples I got animation from.
 - [ ] - Add styling for '#game-view .card-container' (card) for different
 device sizes (mobile, tablet, desktop) (use media queries).
 - [ ] - Finalize styling for all game views.
-- [X] - Add card example card.
-- [X] - Add cards styling and card effect.
-- [X] - Add php file for ajax request for monsters card
+- [ ] - Update 'signin' and 'signup' views to show that they are example views and not official ones.
+- [ ] - Remove undesired/not-cool-looking monsters from game.